1 Part Course |

 • Identify key risks in the construction phase of projects and explore strategies for effective risk allocation.

-• Learn about various risk management structures and arrangements, including their application in the FIDIC Silver Book.
+• Turnkey training covers the various risk management structures and arrangements, including their application in the FIDIC Silver Book.

-• Examine related topics such as insurance coverage and dispute resolution mechanisms.
+• Examine related topics, including insurance coverage and dispute resolution mechanisms.

 • Review real-world case studies to understand the impact of construction-phase risks and mitigation strategies.

-Redcliffe’s EPC project management course is ideal for professionals involved in developing and financing infrastructure projects, particularly those utilising limited recourse financing.
-Participants suited to this course may include:
+This EPC project management course is ideal for professionals involved in developing and financing infrastructure projects, particularly those utilising limited recourse financing.
+Participants suited to this course include:

 • Treasury and analytical staff in construction companies